galvezsh/Digital_Void/readme.md

 ## ♻️ Component-Like Reusability

-DigitalStudio’s rendering engine simulates React-like behavior using native JavaScript classes:
+DigitalVoid’s rendering engine simulates React-like behavior using native JavaScript classes:

 - UI components like NavBar, Footer, and Toast are now standalone modules inside /js/componentes/.
 - Components are automatically created and rendered by the engine — you just need to declare a placeholder tag in your HTML (e.g. `<footer></footer> || <div class="toast"></div>`).